 More U.S. states to regulate online gambling

 Even though the New Jersey gambling industry hasn’t been very successful yet with online casinos, this industry represents a profitable business and a big source of tax revenue.
-Discussions around the regularization of online gambling in states such as California will continue and could eventually lead to federal online gambling legislation.
+Discussions around the regularization of online gambling in states such as California will continue.
+They could eventually lead to federal online gambling legislation.
 The U.S. will lead the way in online gambling laws worldwide.

 More casinos, gambling industries & software developers to merge

-As entertainment industries become more closely intertwined, expect more mergers and acquisitions including gambling companies such as slot machine manufacturers (Aristocrat or IGT), casino conglomerates such as Caesars Entertainment and even video game companies like Atari, which will launch an online casino.
-Social casino games have opened new markets and as mobile platforms develop further, the gambling industry will try to make playing a daily activity involving small amounts of money, rather than a once-in-a-lifetime trip to Vegas where you bet considerable amounts.
+As entertainment industries become more closely intertwined, expect more mergers and acquisitions including gambling companies.
+Companies such as slot machine manufacturers (Aristocrat or IGT), casino conglomerates such as Caesars Entertainment and even video game companies like Atari, which will launch an online casino.
+Social casino games have opened new markets.
+So as mobile platforms develop further, the gambling industry will try to make playing a daily activity involving small amounts of money, rather than a once-in-a-lifetime trip to Vegas where you bet considerable amounts.

 Bitcoin and other cryptocurrencies will continue

 Because online gambling is not regulated in some territories and sometimes gamblers have no guarantee that their money is safe and that payouts will be prompt, some Bitcoin casinos are starting to surface.
 Other cyptocurrencies such as Litecoin and Darkcoin have also been used by online gambling sites; however, it is not yet clear if these casinos are reliable.
 We should start seeing more established casinos offering the possibility of using Bitcoins.